LTX 120mm POLYSTYRENE FIXING PLUG 200PCS

 Where LTX 120 mm Plugs Perform Best — Solid-Wall Retrofit & 90 mm New-Build

-The LTX 120 mm plug is the matched mechanical fixing for the overlap zone between 80 mm retrofit and 90 mm new-build EPS specifications in UK external wall insulation work, anchoring boards into concrete, solid brick, perforated brick, lightweight block, and aerated concrete substrates under ETA-16/0509 assessment to ETAG 014.
-Its 30 mm effective embedment into the structural substrate — rising to 50 mm in aerated concrete — delivers characteristic pull-out resistance of 0.75 kN in concrete C20/25 and 0.60 kN in solid clay brick, comfortably above design loads for typical UK domestic wind exposures.
-The 120 mm length sits one step up from the standard 80 mm plug and forms part of the wider fixing accessories range, where each plug length corresponds to a specific board thickness band.
+The LTX 120 mm plug is the matched mechanical fixing for the overlap between 80 mm retrofit and 90 mm new-build EPS specifications in UK external wall insulation work, anchoring boards into concrete, solid brick, perforated brick, lightweight block, and aerated concrete under ETA-16/0509 assessment to ETAG 014.
+Its 30 mm effective embedment — rising to 50 mm in aerated concrete — delivers characteristic pull-out of 0.75 kN in concrete C20/25 and 0.60 kN in solid clay brick, comfortably above design loads for typical UK domestic wind exposures.
+The 120 mm length sits one step up from the standard 80 mm plug within the fixing accessories range, where each length corresponds to a specific board-thickness band.

-The "extra 10 mm" over the 110 mm variant is the working margin that absorbs existing plaster on retrofit walls without oversizing the fixing into the 140 mm bracket.
-On a clean new-build masonry substrate the 120 mm length carries 90 mm boards directly; on a rendered solid-wall property with 20 mm of legacy plaster, it carries 80 mm boards while still engaging the full embedment depth into the structural masonry beneath.
-The 60 mm pressure flange spreads the clamping load broadly and its moulded adhesive-pocket profile gives the basecoat a positive key directly over each fixing point.
+The extra 10 mm over the 110 mm variant is the working margin that absorbs existing plaster on retrofit walls without oversizing into the 140 mm bracket.
+On clean new-build masonry the 120 mm carries 90 mm boards directly; on a rendered solid-wall property with 20 mm of legacy plaster it carries 80 mm boards while still engaging full embedment into the structural masonry beneath.
+The 60 mm pressure flange spreads clamping load broadly and its moulded adhesive-pocket profile keys the basecoat directly over each fixing point.

 Why Specifiers Choose the LTX 120 mm Plug

-• Two board specifications, one product code: 80 mm on retrofit and 90 mm on new-build both fall within the 120 mm plug's working range.
-On mixed-phase projects — typical of housing-association programmes where some elevations are original brick and others are recent blockwork extensions — a single fixing length handles both conditions, simplifying procurement and on-site stock.
+• Two board specifications, one product code: 80 mm on retrofit and 90 mm on new-build both fall within the 120 mm plug's working range, so on mixed-phase projects — housing-association programmes with original brick alongside recent blockwork extensions — a single fixing length handles both conditions and simplifies on-site stock.

-• Virtually zero thermal bridging at every fixing point: All-plastic construction delivers point thermal transmittance (χ) of 0.001 W/K surface-mounted, falling to 0.000 W/K when immersed.
-The U-value calculation stays accurate and the facade avoids the "ladybird" cap-pattern that betrays cold-bridged fixings in damp UK weather.
+• Virtually zero thermal bridging at every fixing point: all-plastic construction delivers point thermal transmittance (χ) of 0.001 W/K surface-mounted, falling to 0.000 W/K when immersed, so the U-value calculation stays accurate and the facade avoids the cap-pattern that betrays cold-bridged fixings in damp UK weather.

-• Five-substrate certification under one product code: ETA-16/0509 covers concrete, solid clay and calcium silicate brick, perforated brick, lightweight aggregate block, and aerated concrete — the full range of UK masonry from Victorian solid brick through to modern cellular blockwork.
+• Five-substrate certification under one product code: ETA-16/0509 covers the full range of UK masonry from Victorian solid brick through to modern cellular blockwork.

-• 0.75 kN in concrete, 0.60 kN in solid brick: The all-plastic design intentionally trades a small headroom against metal-pin pull-out for complete thermal-bridge elimination.
-The values comfortably exceed design requirements for standard domestic EPS systems on typical UK substrates.
+• 0.75 kN in concrete, 0.60 kN in solid brick: the all-plastic design trades a small headroom against metal-pin pull-out for complete thermal-bridge elimination, and comfortably exceeds design requirements for standard domestic EPS systems on typical UK substrates.

-• Plaster-margin built in: The 120 mm sleeve length is engineered for substrates carrying up to 20 mm of existing plaster — exactly the condition encountered on most pre-1980 UK housing stock when the original render or plaster is left in place under the new insulation system.
+• Plaster-margin built in: the 120 mm sleeve is engineered for substrates carrying up to 20 mm of existing plaster — exactly the condition on most pre-1980 UK housing when the original render is left in place under the new system.

-• Reinforced polyamide pin drives clean in cold UK conditions: Glass-fibre reinforcement keeps the pin rigid through hammer impact at low winter temperatures, where unreinforced plastic pins risk bending or splitting and metal pins introduce condensation around the head.
+• Reinforced polyamide pin drives clean in cold UK conditions: glass-fibre reinforcement keeps the pin rigid through hammer impact at low winter temperatures, where unreinforced plastic risks bending and metal pins introduce condensation around the head.

 Technical Specifications — LTX-10120 Data Sheet Highlights